kg782/twitter-api-proxy/README.md

 ## Twitter authentication

-For secure reason, this proxy hides `consumer key` and `access token` from front-end clients.
+This proxy hides `consumer key` and `access token` from front-end clients.
 Those keys won't be exposed.

 Clients `access token`s are kept in persistent storage (`MongoDB`) then retrieved by session without authorizing each time.